rjar2020/my-bookshelf/2021/readme.md

 8.  ["From a Distance - A practical guide for remote leadership" by Valentina Thörner - 2019]
 9.  ["High Output Management" by Andrew Grove (2nd Edition) - 1995]
 10. ["Monolith to Microservices" by Sam Newman - 2019]
+11. ["Managing Humans: Biting and Humorous Tales of a Software Engineering Manager" by Michael Lopp (3rd edition) - 2016]
+12. ["Resilient Management" by Lara Hogan - 2019]

 # Periodic Publications
 1. ["Reliability" By Increment, published by Stripe - Issue 16, February, 2021]